Agatha Maksimova: Acting

-On 1 June 2019, Agatha Maksimova was recruited by the French acting agent Michaël Camarena, to develop and promote her talent as an actress.
-She studied and began her acting career with the famous acting coach Jack Waltzer (Los Angeles, USA).
-In July 2019, she starred in her first film directed by Maria Loche.
-In November 2019, she was confirmed for the main role of the horror movie "Je ne reviendrai pas" written and directed by Josué Esparon.
+She started her acting career at the end of 2019 with the famous acting coach Jack Waltzer (Los Angeles, USA).
+In July 2019, she starred in her first film Ataraxia directed by Maria Loche.
 In September 2020, together with Maxence Danet-Fauvel, Sabine Crossen, Axel Baille, and other honored actors she starred in The House of Gaunt movie directed by Joris Faucon Grimaud.
-She was invited to the most prestigious film festivals including Cannes Film Festival and Venice Film Festival.
+She is regularly invited to the most prestigious film festivals including Cannes Film Festival and Venice Film Festival.